zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 * The `name` is what will display in the navbar
 * The `url` will be the url of the menu nav
 * The `weight` will determine how the manu navs are ordered in the navbar

+## Favicon and Apple Touch Icon

+Place your `favicon.ico` and `apple-touch-icon.png` files at the root of your site, i.e. place them directly under your `static/` folder.

+To generate these icons (and additional icons for other platforms) from a single image file, use [RealFaviconGenerator](https://realfavicongenerator.net/) online tool.

 ## Front Matter Dates